 The Editor and Server can be upgraded to a later version; however, the Editor and the Server must be upgraded at the same time so that both are using the same version.

 For the Editor, the upgrade is designed to allow you to install a new version 'on top' of your current version.
-Auto-Update enables you to automatically update the Editor each time it is launched and connected to the Server, based on the Server version.
+Auto-Update automatically updates the Editor each time it is launched and connected to the Server, based on the Server version.

 For complete details on upgrading the Server, refer to Upgrading An Existing Server in the companion manual, Administration.
 Refer to the Release Notes and Technical Specifications prior to upgrading.